-UCSD physician David Schrimmer, M.D., director of the UCSD Fetal Surgery Program, performed the fetoscopic surgery to correct the condition.
+UC San Diego physician David Schrimmer, MD, director of the UC San Diego Fetal Surgery Program, performed the fetoscopic surgery to correct the condition.
 A very thin telescope called a fetoscope is inserted into the uterus to view the blood vessels, and the misconnected blood vessels are then closed using a laser light, restoring normal circulation.
 Without intervention, Mike and Pisa would not have survived the pregnancy.

 Only six other medical institutions in the United States perform fetal surgery for TTTS.
 Results are encouraging: In 70% of the cases both twins survive; in an additional 10% of cases, one twin survives.
 There is a 5% risk of brain damage in babies successfully treated with surgery; which is lower than the rate associated with other TTTS treatments.

-ABOUT THE UCSD HIGH RISK PREGNANCY AND DELIVERY PROGRAM:
+ABOUT THE UC SAN DIEGO HIGH RISK PREGNANCY AND DELIVERY PROGRAM:

 UCSD Medical Center perinatologists has been providing high risk pregnancy and delivery care to San Diego County residents for over 25 years.
 Perinatologists are obstetricians/gynecologists with advanced education and experience in high risk pregnancy management who are Board-Certified in Maternal-Fetal Medicine.
 Utilizing advanced fetal diagnosis and monitoring capabilities, the perinatology team monitors high risk conditions such as genetic anomalies, diabetes, pregnancy in women with pre-existing health conditions, preterm labor and obstetrical emergencies.